 A talk without slides but with a lot of code.
 To be precise a example for the structure of a jQuery plugin and my jQuery Edit in Place plugin.

 Liquid Democracy: Direct Parliamentarism - Binding Decisions Together (22.12.2009)

 Datengarten Liquid Democracy (3.9.2009)

 At the CCC Berlin, Daniel Reichert and I presented the concept of Liquid Democracy with direct parliamentarism to the public for the first time.
 Roughly summarized, the idea is to create a smooth transition between direct and parliamentary democracy that is no longer organized in parties but in thematic parliaments.
-With this you get an unbundling of political topics, so you don't have to swallow anymore if a party has a good and a bad point in your program, the possibility to vote directly on a point if a point is important enough for you and the possibility to withdraw a delegation (today you would say "vote for a party") at any time if you don't feel represented by the party anymore.
+With this you get an unbundling of political topics, so you don't have to swallow anymore if a party has a good and a bad point in their program.
+This is achieved by the possibility to vote directly on an issue if it is important enough for you, and the possibility to withdraw a delegation (today you would say "vote for a party") at any time if you don't feel represented by the party anymore.

 Filesharing is Inevitable (18.3.2007)